 A glance at my workday: the applications I use and the tasks I use them for and how they interact

 First of all, the role I perform in the company is a communicative and administrative one.
 Some new workers would probably see me as one of those managers they consider redundant.
 Those with a more favorable attitude might refer to me as a “servant leader.”
-Whatever their view, I am the type of business manager who thinks a great deal about business models, new customer acquisition, marketing, sales, and every form of cooperation, collaboration and co-working feasible within the company.
-The mix of requirements, communication and administration that I come across in the day-to-day running of the company is in no way rare.
+Whatever their view, I’m the type of business manager who thinks a great deal about business models, new customer acquisition, marketing, sales, and every form of cooperation, collaboration, and co-working feasible within the company.
+The mix of requirements, communication, and administration that I come across in the day-to-day running of the company is in no way rare.

 Nevertheless, I still take a look to see what’s going on every morning.
 I’ve been doing the same thing since I started my own company at age seventeen.
 Back then, I didn’t look at my smartphone, but sat in front of my computer and checked my emails.
 There wasn’t much of a difference really – just that what I was doing was more openly visible from the outside since I was sitting directly in front of my computer.

-I don’t have any emergencies to deal with usually.
+At any rate, I don’t usually have any emergencies to deal with.
 No more than ten minutes later, I’ve finished looking through everything and postponed any action until later on in the day.
 For a couple of years now, email programs have made it easy for you to postpone dealing with emails until later.
 At first, it felt to me like some sort of deferment measure, but now I consider it very helpful to prioritize and plan tasks.